-Spanish administrators began employing Carolinian voyagers who arrived on Guam to transport food between islands within the Mariana Archipelago.
-Vegetables grown on Rota and dried pork and beef from animals raised on Tinian were ferried across the water to feed the population on Guam.2 The Carolinian sailors became well acquainted with the Mariana Islands and learned that the northern islands had been almost entirely vacated.
-When a typhoon hit the Caroline Islands in 1815, 120 canoes filled with an estimated 900 people set sail for Guam from the Caroline island of Lamotrek.
-Although the majority of the fleet was lost in a storm en route, some Carolinians did survive the journey and settled on the Mariana island of Saipan.12
+Spanish administrators began employing Carolinian voyagers to transport food between islands within the Mariana Archipelago.
+Vegetables grown on Rota and dried pork and beef from animals raised on Tinian were ferried across the water to feed the population on Guam.25 The Carolinian sailors became well acquainted with the Mariana Islands and learned that the northern islands had been almost entirely vacated.
+When a typhoon hit the Caroline Islands in 1815, 120 canoes filled with about 900 people set sail for Guam from the Caroline island of Lamotrek.
+Although the majority of the fleet was lost in a storm en route, some Carolinians did survive the journey and settled on the Island of Saipan.12

 In 1818, the Spanish granted Carolinians official permission to settle on the island of Saipan as long as the immigrants converted to Catholicism.
 Waves of immigration continued through the 19th century as tsunamis and typhoons caused destruction to the low-lying Caroline Islands.
 The development of plantations on the Mariana Islands also prompted the migration of Carolinian workers to Rota, Tinian, and Pagan.
 Movement between Guam and other islands in the archipelago allowed Chamorro people to slowly repopulate the Northern Mariana Islands, and the Spanish relocation efforts that moved the Chamorro population to Guam eventually eased.
-Diaz and Kauanui note that today, "Chamorros of the Mariana Islands refer to themselves as Taotao Tano (people of the land) while residents of the Caroline atolls refer to themselves as Re Metau (people of the sea)...Among the Re Metau there is a distinction between those who have "remained" [in the Caroline Islands] ... and the Refalawasch, who have settled the islands of the Northern Marianas since the 18th and 19th centuries."13 mythological maiden after whom the Sirena Deep is named (the deepest point of the Trench Unit/Refuge).
-The following account is derived from a manuscript, titled, I Tetehnan.
+Diaz and Kauanui note that today, "Chamorros of the Mariana Islands refer to themselves as Taotao Tano (people of the land) while residents of the Caroline atolls refer to themselves as Re Metau (people of the sea). ...
+Among the Re Metau there is a distinction between those who have "remained" [in the Caroline Islands] ... and the Refaluwasch, who have settled the islands of the Northern Marianas since the 18th centuries."13

+The city of Hagåtña (La Ciudad de Hagåtña), on the island of Guam, was the first city of European governance in the Pacific during the Spanish colonial period.
+This is where Sirena lived, the mythological maiden after whom the Sirena Deep is named (the deepest point of the Trench Unit/Refuge).
+The following account is derived from a manuscript, titled I Tetehnan.
 This manuscript was the third part of a series of Chamorro proverbs that were translated and published in 1978 by Anthony J. Rameriz.
 Her story is considered a proverb rather than a legend and likely adapted into the Chamorro culture by missionaries, Spanish government officials, or native mariners in the late 1700s.